Update: I’m continually adding to this post as people ask me for their own dates…

 Silk = China.
 There are many countries where silk worms are busy creating the favourite fabric, but I visited a silk factory in Shanghai and watched the entire process from cocoon to duvet inner, so my pick for your 12th anniversary is China!
 Here’s my post on the best shopping tour EVER that I did in Shanghai.

 Lace = Malta.
 I went to Malta when I was about 20 on a whim from London, where I was living, and there I met a lady sitting in front of her home making lace and selling her wares.
-Turns out lace making in Malta has been a big industry for centuries, so make sure you pick up a gorgeous piece to bring home.
+Turns out lace making in Malta has been a big industry for centuries, so make sure you pick up a doily to bring home for your side table.
 Or frame it.

 Ivory = South Africa.
-Of course today ivory is illegal (thank God), but as this post isn’t about giving pieces to each other, I’m putting South Africa on my list for your 14th anniversary so you can head out to one of the incredible Big Game parks and see a majestic elephant in all his tusk-laden glory.
+Of course today ivory is illegal (thank God), but as this post isn’t about giving pieces of the precious bone (bone?) to each other, I’m putting South Africa on my list for your 14th anniversary so you can head out to one of the incredible Big Game parks and see a majestic elephant in all his tusk-laden glory.
 I visited Pilanesburg Game Reserve and stayed at Sun City Resort.
 Such fun!

 Crystal = London.
 I’m picking London so you and your love can head to a football game at Crystal Palace and woop it up!
 Located in London’s South East, there’s not a lot of other reasons to come out here, so once you’ve cheered for the boys in red and blue, head back to the city for the rest of your 15th anniversary celebrations!